OliveiraDS-hub/ChimeraTE/README.md

  ![Figura 1 - ChimeraTE module 1](https://i.imgur.com/YdOef5I.png)
 ### Inputs:

-  1. Stranded paired-end RNA-seq
+  #### 1. Stranded paired-end RNA-seq
-  2. Reference transcripts (.fasta)
+  #### 2. Reference transcripts (.fasta)
   - In order to run ChimeraTE correctly, this fasta file **must** have a specific ID pattern.
 All IDs must be composed firstly by the isoform ID, followed by the gene name.
-For instance:
+For instance, in _D. melanogaster_, the gene FBgn0263977 has two sequences:
+  Tim17b-RA_FBgn0263977
+  Tim17b-RB_FBgn0263977

+  Note that the isoform ID "Tim17b-RA and Tim17b-RB" are separated from gene name by "_" and the gene nanme/ID is repeated.
+  This is not a usual ID format and thefore we have the script _isoform_IDs.sh_ to transform the IDs from native NCBI format to the ChimeraTE format (see details in Manual).
+This script may be used if you are using a genome annotation from NCBI.

+  In addition, we provide here the corrected IDs for _D. melanogaster_, human (hg38), mouse (mmX) and _A. thaliana_.

-  3. Reference TE insertions (.fasta)
+  #### 3. Reference TE insertions (.fasta)